confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 ---

 # Event Router
-[Event Streams](../event-stream/event-stream.md) may contain [Events](../event/event.md) which can be separated logically by some attribute.
-The routing of Events to dedicated Streams may allow for simplified [Event Processing](event-processor.md) and [Event Sink](../event-sink/event-sink.md) solutions.
+[Event Streams](../event-stream/event-stream.md) may contain a subset of [Events](../event/event.md) which need to be processed in isolation.
+For example, an inventory check system may be distributed across multiple physical systems, and the target system depends on the category of the item being checked.
+[Event Stream Processors](../event-processing/event-processor.md) can also be optimized when processing [Event Streams](../event-stream/event-stream.md) which contain focused data as they are free from filtering of streams with irrelevant data.
+Additionally, there may be a desire to do crosscutting data processing where isolating [Events](../event/event.md) will allow for a cleaner separation of concerns.

 ## Problem
-How can we isolate Events into a dedicated Event Stream based on some attribute of the Events?
+How can we isolate [Events](../event/event.md) into a dedicated [Event Stream](../event-stream/event-stream.md) based on some attribute of the [Events](../event/event.md)?

 ## Solution
 ![event-router](../img/event-router.png)